ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 definition of 'post-quantum algorithm', 'traditional algorithms', and 'combiner'.
 Moreover, we use the definition of 'certificate' to mean 'public-key certificate' as defined in [RFC4949].

-- 'Signature scheme': A signature scheme is defined via the following three algorithms:
+- Signature scheme: A signature scheme is defined via the following three algorithms:
   - `KeyGen() -> (pk, sk)`: A probabilistic key generation algorithm, which generates a public verifying key `pk` and a secret signing key `sk`.
   - `Sign(sk, m) -> (sig)`: A probabilistic signature generation, which takes as input a secret